PrasasthyKB/LogBot/README.md

 * BCrypt
 * Flask JWT Extended

-* All of the following commands are based on running the application in a Linux Distribution (Ubunttu)
+### NOTE: All of the following commands are based on running the application in a Linux Distribution (Ubunttu)

 ## Download MongoDB
 MongoDb can be downloaded from the official website for your relevant OS (Windows/mac/linux).
 Follow the instructions provided on the webpage for setting up mongodb on your local machine.
 Once installed, install py-mongo to be able to interact with mongoDB via a pythong script.